juanjovazpar/match-core/README.md

 ### LinkedHashmap

 This custom data structure has been implemented to optimize the matching process.
-It does works as a LinkedList.
+It does works as a `LinkedList`.
 It does contains each value into a Node double-linked to its previous and next sibling.
 These `prev` and `next` links keep the orders sorted by placed time for each of the prices available.

 LinkedHashmap<T> is a hybrid data structure that combines the fast lookups of a HashMap with the ordered traversal of a doubly linked list.
 It maintains **FIFO** (insertion) order while providing O(1) access, insertion, and removal by key.